zeus-12/fmhy/README.md

 ### What needs to be fixed | Open issues

 - reset scroll to zero upon changing wiki category: seems to be an open nextjs issue => try using the workarounds.
-- move dl-wiki script into a cron job, deprecate wiki-v1 scraper => super overkill.
+- move dl-wiki script into a cron job
-- fix toc not working incases of collision (where the same header is used twice in a page, but toc gets updated,(number get appended), but the headings doesnt)
-- add client-side search for wiki page => checkout nextra docs
+- look into IntersectionObserver fn inside toc.tsx => seems to be causing some issues
 - assign github-slugger-ids to each guide; also make the guides search filter-able by query params -> and add within search to spotlight
-- toc seems to break at times
-- hook the scrape script to vercel crons, and update the scraper scripts to only do table-drop if links are successfully fetched
 - use stricter lint rules ,for eg: the dont use "!" to types rule
 - TYPOGRAPHY => spend some time on fixing the typography => look into shadcn-typography
 - use react-virtualised, and remove limits for the search